Diamondbacks acquire infielder Eduardo Escobar from Twins

 The 22-year-old Trinidad hit .311 with eight homers and 56 RBIs in 91 games this season for Kane County.
 He played at UNLV.

-Arizona also recalled Ildemaro Vargas from Triple-A Reno, and designated infielder Jack Reinheimer for assignment.
+Arizona also recalled Ildemaro Vargas from Triple-A Reno and placed infielder Jake Lamb on the 10-day disabled list because of a left shoulder contusion.
+The Diamondbacks designated infielder Jack Reinheimer for assignment.

-Minnesota later sent right-handed reliever Ryan Pressly to Houston for minor league right-hander Jorge Alcala and outfielder Gilberto Celestino.

 StarTribune.com welcomes and encourages readers to comment and engage in substantive, mutually respectful exchanges over news topics.
 Commenters must follow our Terms of Use.